jazracherif/udacity-data-engineer-airflow/README.md

     fernet_key= Fernet.generate_key()
     print(fernet_key.decode()) # your fernet_key, keep it in secured place!

-and copy the output into `fernet_key` in airflow.cfg
+and copy the output into `fernet_key` in file `./fernet.key`.
+Make sure not to commit this back to github

 ## Table Initialization